|Brentford 3 v 1 Leeds United|

 United appear bereft of invention, passion and resolve.
 There are, indisputably, many players who are not pulling their weight and who are not giving their utmost to secure the future of their embattled head coach.
 Therein, however, lies the problem.
 Is it not within Christiansen’s purview to motivate, to inspire, Leeds to deliver?

 I trust Andrea Radrizzani will afford Christiansen more time, in spite of a barren run that has seen Leeds suffer defeat in eight of their last 11 matches in all competitions.
-I would not do so if I were in the owner’s position.
+I am uncertain as to whether I would do the same if I were in the owner’s position.
 I have seen not a thing in the last four matches that would indicate a revival in our fortunes.
 There are those who appeal to stability, and this is both fathomable and pardonable after years in the wilderness under innumerable managers, but when does a profound yearning for stability become blind faith in a blithering incompetent who is hopelessly out of his depth?
 I hasten to add that Brentford dismissed Dean Smith’s predecessor after only nine matches; are Brentford not a club coherently organised and operated?

 Before the match against Middlesbrough, there is the international break - and its concomitant tedium - which presents to Christiansen ample time in which to redress the balance and to formulate a stratagem that will inflict ignominy on Garry Monk.
 Will he?
-I suspect, on the basis of our performances since September’s 2-0 victory over Birmingham, that he will not.
+I hope so, but I suspect, on the basis of our performances since September’s 2-0 victory over Birmingham, that he will not.

 Photo: Action Images